-Carroll University will celebrate the Inauguration Ceremony of Dr. Cindy G. Gnadinger as its 15th president on Friday, March 16, 2018.
-During Presidential Inauguration Week, March 10–16, our campus community will participate in activities that focus on connecting with intent through engagement of our university mission and ethos.
-Please check this page regularly; new events and details will be posted as they become available.
+Carroll University celebrated the Inauguration Ceremony of Dr. Cindy G. Gnadinger as its 15th president on Friday, March 16, 2018.
+During Presidential Inauguration Week, March 10–16, our campus community participated in activities that focused on connecting with intent through engagement of our university mission and ethos.

 Presidential Inauguration Week | March 10–16, 2018

 12:30–5:30 p.m. | Washington Park, Milwaukee | Students, Faculty and Staff

 In partnership with Milwaukee’s Urban Ecology Center, we’ll work together in Washington Park to improve and restore a portion of this 124-acre location to natural and habitable land.
 Dinner at the Milwaukee Public Market is included.
 University transportation will be provided or you may choose to use your own vehicle.
 Sign up is full.
 Thank you, Carroll Community!

 To Thine Own Self Be True: An Inauguration Celebration

 7–8:15 p.m.
 Performances | 8:15–9 p.m.
 Reception | Otteson Theatre | Students, Faculty, Staff, Alumni and Community